About Us

 Our Goal

-We serve youth in the communities in Durham including Pickering, Ajax, Whitby, Oshawa, Clarington and Uxbridge also communities in East Scarborough.
+We serve youth in the Durham Region including Pickering, Ajax, Whitby, Oshawa, Clarington and Uxbridge as well as communities in East Scarborough.

 Core Values